sechoongkim/lsa-ex1/README.md

 4. Input a file to write to -> ex: output.txt

 5. At any point if you wish to kill the program hit ctrl-c

+6. Output file will show up in the same directory level as where you run the program (root directory)